dogweather/forkful/content/en/python/data-formats-and-serialization/working-with-xml.md

   \ do it\u2026"
 lastmod: '2024-03-13T22:44:59.729383-06:00'
 model: gpt-4-1106-preview
-summary: "\"Working with XML\" refers to the process of reading, creating, and modifying\
-  \ XML (eXtensible Markup Language) files using programming.
-Programmers do it\u2026"
+summary: '"Working with XML" refers to the process of reading, creating, and modifying XML (eXtensible Markup Language) files using programming.'
 title: Working with XML
 weight: 40
 ---